Munsif.

 effect(() => {

-// This automatically tracks count() as a dependency
+// count() is automatically tracked as a dependency

 });